 The role of the Governance Committee is to advise and support the Board of Directors on matters of governance policy, and recruit individuals for election to the Board of Directors in keeping with sections 3 and 4 of The Good Samaritan Society Bylaws.

 The role of the Quality and Safety Committee is to assure the Board that policy and processes are in place to continuously improve the quality and safety of care and service across all programs and services.
 This will include promoting a culture of safety and a systematic approach to continuous improvement.
+In fulfilling its role, the Committee will demonstrate respect for the needs, opinions and preferences of the clients, families and communities served by the Society.
+The Committee will ensure alignment of quality and safety activities with the requirements of Accreditation.

 As a charity, The Good Samaritan Society raises funds to provide loving care and quality service to honour the diverse population we serve.
 Donations to our charity allow us to enhance the programs and services we offer to more than 6000 people.Donate Today